jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 After we cleaned the imbalanced loan dataset.
 We will re-sampled the cleaned training data acorss three different ML models.
 In this case an oversampler, an undersampler, and a combination re-sampler.
 We first create each resampling model.
 And then resample the imbalanced training data.
 And then we will fit that resampled onto a Logistic Regression Model, and then run predictions model scoring.

-#### MODEL 2: SMOTE Oversampler
+### MODEL 2: SMOTE Oversampler

 **NOTE:** I did include a naive overslampling model, but SMOTE oversampling works better.

-Second model will oversample the minority data class of high-risk loans to match the majority class of low-risk using SMOTE algorithm,
+Second model will oversample the *minority* data class of high-risk loans to match the majority class of low-risk using SMOTE algorithm.

 Bring the **imblearn** feature-suite to use these resampling algos.
 <pre><code>from imblearn.over_sampling import SMOTE